togwand/nixos/README.md

 TODO:
 1. Fix hyprland configuration
-2. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
+2. Fix theming of every part of the system, especially cursors and icons
-3. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
+3. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
-4. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
+4. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
-5. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+5. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
-6. Check vimjoyer videos to keep adding to the system
+6. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
-7. Change colorscheme and theme of terminal, neovim and make the system match it
+7. Check vimjoyer videos to keep adding to the system
 8. Check the programming language used for my installed pkgs (remove or replace rust ones)

 ## Modules